pabloariasal/pabloariasal.github.io/_posts/2020-01-02-static-variable-initialization.md

 comments: true
 ---

 Today is the last day of the year.
-I'm wearing my yellow underwear; it's tradition around here.
-People say that it shall bring you wealth, luck and happiness for the upcoming twelve months.
+I'm wearing my yellow underwear; it's a new year's tradition in this part of the world.
+People say it shall bring wealth, luck and happiness for the upcoming twelve months.
 Growing up, I used to consider it silly to wear yellow underwear on new year's eve.
 Today I think silly is the one who doesn't.

 You are probably reading this because you code in C++.
-This means that you have battled frustration mastering `auto` deduction rules or lost your sanity trying to understand why `std::initialer_list` was considered a good idea.
+This means that you have battled frustration mastering `auto` deduction rules or lost your sanity trying to understand why `std::initializer_list` was considered a good idea.
 Anyone who has been doing this long enough knows that variables initialization is everything but trivial.
-It's an art too essential to ignore yet too challenging to master.
-I'm here to tell you that there is more to it.
+It's an problem too essential to ignore but too challenging to master.
+And today I'm here to tell you that there is more to it.

 # Static Variables